csiko1/TomatoTimer-Android/README.md

 TomatoTimer helps you increase productivity and fight procrastination with Pomodoro Technique.

 TomatoTimer encourages you to divide your work time into 25-minute chunks separated by five-minute breaks.
-By doing that you'll be able to control how much time you spend working on your task.
+By doing that you'll be able to control how much time you spend working on your tasks.
 Every fourth work interval you have to take a longer break of 15 minutes.

 The app lets you fully customize these intervals, to completely fill your needs.